pauluap/mbed-os/README.md

-To aid in replication of the F769NI Ethernet issues on the Discovery board, this branch provides several things to assist.
+To aid in replication of the F769NI Ethernet issues on the Discovery board.
+This branch provides several things to assist.

-There are defines in features/FEATURE_LWIP/lwip-interface/lwip-eth/arch/TARGET_STM/stm32xx_emac.c `F769_ETH_CONFIG_SRAM1_FAIL`, `F769_ETH_CONFIG_SRAM1_OK`, `F769_ETH_CONFIG_SRAM2`
+There are defines in `features/FEATURE_LWIP/lwip-interface/lwip-eth/arch/TARGET_STM/stm32xx_emac.c` `F769_ETH_CONFIG_SRAM1_FAIL`, `F769_ETH_CONFIG_SRAM1_OK`, `F769_ETH_CONFIG_SRAM2`

 The version of GCC_ARM used is